 You can look at some of the equipment here to get an idea.
 I've not updated the section for a long time and the camera and remote equipment shown has been replaced several times.

 Why are there multiple shopping carts?

-There are 3 shopping carts at work on my website.
+There are 2 shopping carts at work on my website.
 My apologies in advance if you are experiencing difficulty trying to buy multiple items from different areas.
-The reason is that I have three different suppliers.
+The reason is that I have two different suppliers.
 Thus you may have to order some items separately.
 Please use the contact form to obtain assistance if required.
 Here is a description of the breakdown:

 There are two halves to my website: